-Watch for symptoms.
-If exercise triggers pain, extreme breathlessness, or exhaustion -- stop.
+When exercise causes pain, extreme breathlessness, or exhaustion, stop.
 Talk to your doctor before you work out again.
 You may need tests to make sure you don't have a new problem.

-"Aside from the heart benefits, once you add exercise into your life, you'll really feel better," Gordon Tomaselli, MD, chief of cardiology at Johns Hopkins University School of Medicine, says.
+"Aside from the heart benefits, once you add exercise into your life, you'll really feel better," says Gordon Tomaselli, MD, chief of cardiology at Johns Hopkins University School of Medicine.
 "Regular exercise helps people get more out of life."